rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [genetic_editing_timeline]: /assets/2022/for_attitudes_gene_editing/docs/genetic_editing_timeline.html

-Even without understanding the details of these terms, it's apparent in my mind that the science of gene-editing is progressing rapidly.
+Even without understanding the details of these developments, it's apparent, in my mind, that the science of gene-editing is progressing rapidly.
+A short overview can be found in the abstract of _Hirakawa et al.'s_ 2020 paper _Gene editing and CRISPR in the clinic: current and future perspectives_[^hirakawa]:

+> Genome editing technologies, particularly those based on zinc-finger nucleases (ZFNs), transcription activator-like effector nucleases (TALENs), and CRISPR (clustered regularly interspaced short palindromic repeat DNA sequences)/Cas9 are rapidly progressing into clinical trials.
+[See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7146048/pdf/bsr-40-bsr20200127.pdf>]

+[^hirakawa]: Hirakawa, Matthew P., Raga Krishnakumar, Jerilyn A. Timlin, James P. Carney, and Kimberly S. Butler.
+"Gene editing and CRISPR in the clinic: current and future perspectives."
+Bioscience reports 40, no. 4 (2020).

-One proxy for determining whether this is indeed the case is to observe changes in the frequency of terms such as "gene-editing" or, more interestingly, "human gene-editing" over time.
-Searching "gene-editing" (with the quotes) and not including citations on Google Scholar, we get the following for the years in the closed interval [2000, 2021].
+One proxy for validating this is to observe changes in the frequency of terms such as "gene-editing" or, more interestingly, "human gene-editing" over time.
+Searching "gene-editing" (with the quotes) on Google Scholar (not including citations), we get the following for the years in the closed interval [2000, 2021].

 ![](/assets/2022/for_attitudes_gene_editing/images/gene_editing_2000-2021.png)